UPPMAX/UPPMAX-documentation/docs/glossary.md

 ### UPPMAX

-Uppsala Multidisciplinary Center for Advanced Computational Science - the organization that operates several high-performance computing clusters in Sweden.
+Uppsala Multidisciplinary Center for Advanced Computational Science - the organisation that operates several high-performance computing clusters in Sweden.

 ### UPPMAX Account